 |4—6||51||12—17||Observe, risk reduction, noninvasive testing|

 Complications of Acute Coronary Syndrome

-The complications of the acute coronary syndrome are complex; their severity depends on the extent of the myocardial injury.
-Depending on the damaged area, right or left ventricular failure or, in case of a damaged papillary muscle, insufficiency of the atrioventricular valves can occur.
+The complications of ACS are complex; their severity depends on the extent of myocardial injury.
+Depending on the damaged area, right or left ventricular failure or, in case of a damaged papillary muscle, insufficiency of the atrioventricular valves, can occur.

 Heart rhythm disorders can result from the deprivation of an area, which can even lead to a sudden cardiac arrest.
-In addition to the cardiogenic shock, there is the threat of the rupture of a potential myocardial aneurysm.
-Also, a myocardial rupture is possible.
+In addition to cardiogenic shock, there is the threat of myocardial aneurysm rupture.
+Moreover, a myocardial rupture is possible.
 As a result of infarction, pericarditis might still occur over the following 6 weeks.

 Prevention of Acute Coronary Syndrome

-As 95 % of the cases of acute coronary syndrome are manifestations of coronary heart disease, the goal is to avoid the latter.
-For the prevention of coronary heart disease, it is advised to eliminate the risk factors, especially the main risk factors like cholesterol, arterial hypertension, diabetes mellitus, and smoking.
-The approaches are predominantly concerned with the patient’s behavior, for examples such as nutrition and sporty behavior.
+As 95% of ACS cases are manifestations of coronary heart disease, the goal is to avoid the latter condition.
+For the prevention of coronary heart disease, it is advised that risk factors be eliminated, especially major risk factors like cholesterol, arterial hypertension, diabetes mellitus, and smoking.
+The approaches are predominantly targeted at behavioral modifications such as nutrition and exercise.
 These approaches can also be assisted by medication.